-The EV-21569-SOM board is designed to demonstrate the ADSP-21569 processor's capabilities.
+This System on Module is designed to demonstrate the ADSP-21593 processor's capabilities.
 The board has a 25 MHz input clock and runs at a max core clock frequency of 1GHz.

 User I/O to the processor is provided in the form of two pushbuttons and three LEDs.